benmcclusky/Chess_GUI/README.md

 # Chess_GUI
 Simple chess engine and GUI built with Pygame.
-Intended as a personal project to increase my Python skills, particularly focusing on effectively using object oriented programming.
+Intended as a personal project to develop my Python skills, particularly focusing on using object oriented programming.

-Created chess mechanics from first principles including complex movements / rulesets such as En Passant, Castling.
+Created chess mechanics from first principles including complex movements/rulesets such as En Passant and Castling.

 Evaluations performed with [Stockfish](https://github.com/official-stockfish/Stockfish "Stockfish Repository").
-For the GUI to work, you will need to download stockfish and replace the path in game.py to your executable file.
+For the GUI to work, you will need to download Stockfish and replace the path in game.py to your executable file.

 Annotated with the help of ChatGPT

 ![GUI_Screenshot](https://github.com/benmcclusky/Chess_GUI/assets/121236905/b56777af-c895-4153-be4f-9b34367aceae)